 Set up a named fund or a trust instead of a charity

-Some charities will let you set up a named fund if you want to raise money for a one-off event such as a disaster.
+You can set up a named fund if you want to raise money for a certain cause.

 This saves the time and effort of setting up and running a charity.

-If you have more than £10,000 to donate you could set up a charitable trust.
+If you have more than £10,000 to donate you could set up a Charities Aid Foundation (CAF) charitable trust.